Gretchen (singer)

 Maria Odete Brito de Miranda de Souza (born 29 May 1959), known professionally as Gretchen, is a Brazilian singer and media personality.
 Gretchen is the older sister of Brazilian country singer Sula Miranda, and mother of Brazilian politician Thammy Miranda.
 She is known for reinventing her music and image, and for keeping her autonomy within the music industry.
 She has a vast musical repertory, and has been the source of some controversy throughout her career.
-Referred to as the "Rainha do Bumbum" ("Butt Queen"), Gretchen has sold 15 million records over nearly four decades.
+Referred to as the "Rainha do Bumbum" ("Hips Queen"), Gretchen has sold 15 million records over nearly four decades.

 Her professional name was inspired by the Brazilian movie Aleluia, Gretchen, which tells the story of a German Brazilian immigrant family.

 Career

 After doing backing vocals for years, Gretchen appeared on a TV show in 1978 and soon recorded her debut single, "Dance With Me", disco song inspired in Charo's "Dance a Little Bit Closer".
 In 1980, 1981 and 1982, she released her three most successful albums: My Name Is Gretchen, You and Me, and Lonely.
 These three albums featured songs that became hallmarks in her career, such as "Freak Le Boom Boom", "Melô do Piripipi", "Conga Conga Conga".
 She sold more than 15 million records worldwide.
 Between 1980 and 1982, she grabbed the media's attention by making "sexy" music, while still enjoying popularity among children.
 After Lonely in 1982, she went on a downward spiral while trying to remain on the charts.
 Born as a Roman Catholic, Gretchen embraced the Protestant faith in the 1990s, and began singing gospel music.

 By the end of the 1990s, her hits had returned to the dance floors.
 With the emergence of Butt Music stars like Carla Perez, Gretchen was eventually recognized as a forerunner of the hip shakers.
 The compilation 20 Super Sucessos came out in 1998 on Copacabana/EMI.

 Gretchen signed a contract to star in a porn movie for Brazilian porn producers Brasileirinhas in 2006, following the example of Rita Cadillac, with whom she appeared in the 1982 pornochanchada Aluga-se Moças.
 The movie, La Conga Sex, was released by November, followed by another porn title, Carnaval 2007, released in February 2007.

 In 2008, she became candidate of Cidadania to be mayor of the city of Itamaracá.

 On July 3, 2017, she was featured on Katy Perry's "Swish Swish" lyric video.
 She also appeared with Rita Cadillac in a Netflix Brasil commercial to promote the series GLOW.